ShaynaStocktonUST/indicators-documentation/docs/setup-salesforce-indicators/index.md

 ## 8. Using Indicator Item Extensions

+{: .important-title }
+> Tip
+>
-* 💡 Start using the Salesforce Indicator Bundles, Items and Item Bundles first before moving on to Indicator Item Extensions.
+> Start using the Salesforce Indicator Bundles, Items and Item Bundles first before moving on to Indicator Item Extensions.
-* Once you are comfortable with the basic Salesforce Indicator set up process, use the *New* button to add a new [Indicator Item Extension](item-extension) to an existing Item.
+> Once you are comfortable with the basic Salesforce Indicator set up process, use the *New* button to add a new [Indicator Item Extension](item-extension) to an existing Item.